Skip to content

 Putting PBIS into action at your school

 When implemented with fidelity, PBIS transforms school culture over time.
 Students learn what's expected, receive consistent acknowledgment for meeting those expectations, and get additional support when they need it.
 Teachers spend less time managing disruptions and more time teaching.
-Families feel connected to a school that focuses on growth rather than punishment.
+Families feel connected to a school focusing on growth rather than punishment.

 Start by examining your current discipline data.
 Where are referrals concentrated?
 What behaviors account for most of them?
 What patterns emerge when you disaggregate by student demographics?
-These questions point you toward your first priorities.
+These questions point toward your first priorities.

 PBIS is a journey that adapts as your school's needs change while maintaining fidelity to core principles: prevention over reaction, teaching over punishment, and positive reinforcement over consequences alone.
 The right tools can help you stay consistent without adding hours to your week.
-Explore SchoolAI to see how Mission Control, Spaces, and teacher-created resources can support your PBIS implementation from Tier 1 through Tier 3.

 Transform your teaching with AI-powered tools for personalized learning